jbenkhoud/lesson_designs/constitution_project.md

 ## Step-by-Step Instructions
 0. Before "beginning", make sure the student has accees to the project description/instructions (found under printable materials).
-1. Begin by discussing with each student what the purpose of government is.
-Ask them to compile a list of everything you feel it is important that a government accomplish in order to be successful.
+1. Begin by discussing with each student what the purpose of government is, inclduing how to evaluate whether or not the government is the most useful entity to accomplish various tasks, comparing against solutions that rely on other mechanisms.
+Ask them to compile a list of everything they feel it is important that a government accomplish in order to be successful.
 2. Once you have the list, ask the student to brainstorm as many ways as possible to accomplish each item in the list (e.g. "protect citizens from muderers: police, courts, prison, guns for every citizen, constant surveillance").
 The purpose of this is not to put only good ideas down (constant surveillance is really not a good idea!), but rahter to force them to think about original and non-standard approaches to obvious problems.
 3. Discuss different ways of organizing a government with the student, beginning with asking them "who should be making decisions and controlling things?".
 Have a discussion about the merits and risks of locally, regionally, nationally, and individually controlled structures and try to get them to discuss most forms of government that they've heard of.
 4. Have the student conduct reserach on different kinds of government structures, providing them with some vocab to investigate if necessary (e.g. monarchy, parliamentary system, republic, fascism, socialism, etc.).
 Have them come back with an understanding and list of pros and cons for each format.